mapping-elections/site/_essays/03-lampi-election-methods.md

 elected their members to Congress.
 States held elections at various times from March through November of the year preceding the opening of a new session of Congress.
 There was a wide variation from state to state.
-Election procedures also varied, and changed over time.
+Election procedures also varied and changed over time.
 Mapping the results of congressional elections thus requires knowledge of a state's election laws at the time of a particular election.
 This information is embedded in the maps that are presented in the MEAE website.

-In deciding how to elect their members to the US House of Representatives, state legislatures used the geographic units typical for their region as the basis for their efforts.
+In deciding how to elect their members to the U.S. House of Representatives, state legislatures used the geographic units typical for their region as the basis for their efforts.
 In New England, towns were the main political unit, and voting took place in their